 Oh well, it was a charity event to abet illiteracy in India.
 And I got to see a bunch of ol’ pals.
 Four of them, in fact.

 My friends Alyssa, Everitt, Stacey and Russ all came out.
 Alyssa and Russ ran the 5k, Everitt and I did the 10k, and Stacey cheered and snapped photos.
 Everitt—whom I know from my days with the Tri-City Triathlon Club—normally can kick out a 10k in 40 minutes, but had a blood clot in his lungs he is still recovering from.
+He was taking Xarelto and this was just one of the many side effects of Xarelto.
 He still finished in 45 minutes.
 Russ (also from TC^2) used the 5k as a last tune-up before next week’s 50k Ohlone trail run.
 Alyssa surprised herself with a solid run on virtually no training.
 Her time was only 1.5 minutes slower than her personal record and, best of all, she totally outkicked a 12-year-old at the end.

 “I couldn’t let that little kid beat me,” she later reported.
 “I had to put the hammer down and outrun him once I saw the finish line.
 I have no shame.”